mebishalnapit/creative-blog/readme.txt

 == CHANGELOG ==
 = VERSION 0.5 =
 * Content width has been changed
+* Featured image size has been changed
+* Theme prefix removed from the enqueued third party scripts

 = VERSION 0.4 =
 * Styling fixes